 In general, employees perceive email communication as being of higher importance than messages sent via other comms channels.
 This could be due to it being a more traditional method of communicating or because it’s easy to save or store messages for future reference.

 For internal communicators, email is a great tool to use in conjunction with other comms channels, particularly when spearheading important updates, company announcements, or process changes.
-Employees will keep opening your emails if you keep using the channel for these important messages.
+Employees will keep opening your emails if you keep using the channel exclusively for these important messages.
 However, as soon as you start sending "fluffy" emails, employee engagement will decrease.

 If you want to learn more about how to use email as an effective communication channel, check out our eBook Re-think Emails.